apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

 Level 2
 -------

-This part of the tutorial shows a in-depth overview of the preprocessing capabilities that SystemDS has to offer.
+This part of the tutorial shows an overview of the preprocessing capabilities that SystemDS has to offer.
-We will take a new and raw dataset using the csv format and read it with SystemDS.
+We will take an unprocessed dataset using the csv format and read it with SystemDS.
 Then do the heavy lifting for the preprocessing with SystemDS.
-As mentioned before we want to use the Adult dataset for this task.
+As mentioned before, we want to use the Adult dataset for this task.
-If one wants to skip the explanation then the full script is available at the bottom of this page.
+If one wants to skip the explanation, then the full script is available at the end of this level.

 Step 1: Metadata and reading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First of all, we need to download the dataset and create a mtd-file for specifying different properties that the dataset has.
+First of all, we need to download the dataset and create a mtd-file for specifying different metadata about the dataset.
 We download the train and test dataset from: https://archive.ics.uci.edu/ml/datasets/adult

 The downloaded dataset will be slightly modified for convenience.
-These modifications entail removing unnecessary newlines at the end of the files,
+These modifications entail removing unnecessary newlines at the end of the files and
 adding column names at the top of the files such that the first line looks like:

 .. code-block::